 - The City may implement any number of financial incentives outlined in this Plan during the implementation period, depending on the availability of City funds and/ or other resources. - For 2025 and 2026, HAF funding will be assigned in order to support the achievement of the City's HAF targets. - Starting for the 2026 budget year, as part of the annual City budgeting exercise, a CIP budget will be identified for financial incentives that have been put into effect for that year, if any, and the maximum value established for that time period.
-Where available, funding from other levels of government will be used to supply this budget. - Financial incentives may be accepted on a first-come, first-served basis until funding for that year is exhausted, strategic targets have been achieved, or at the discretion of the Director of Community Planning.
-As an alternative approach, the Director of Community Planning may set an annual or bi-annual deadline for application submissions, with all applications evaluated according to that deadline. - CIP funding from other levels of government may also include restrictions on timing, level and advancement of funds. - If a property owner defaults under a forgivable loan agreement such as through an ownership change or the unit(s) no longer meeting affordability criteria as specified in the agreement - the owner will be required to pay back to the City the amount owing under the agreement for the forgivable loan period.
+Where available, funding from other levels of government will be used to supply this budget. - In effort to ensure an equitable distribution of annual funding, the City may consider maximum units/unit caps per affordable rental residential building project that is eligible for funding under a forgivable loan program. - When identified as part of an annual CIP budget, Development Charges Assistance Programs, as outlined in this Plan and in Appendix B, Additional Program Details and Eligibility Criteria, will require funding to pay the waived interest on deferred development charges payments for rental residential buildings, and pay the waived development charges on a 3rd Additional Residential Unit. - Financial incentives may be accepted on a first-come, first-served basis until funding for that year is exhausted, strategic targets have been achieved, or at the discretion of the Director of Community Planning.
+As an alternative approach, the Director of Community Planning may set an annual or bi-annual deadline for application submissions, with all applications evaluated according to that deadline. - CIP funding from other levels of government may also include restrictions on timing, level and advancement of funds. - If a property owner defaults under a forgivable loan agreement such as through an ownership change or the unit(s) no longer meeting affordability criteria as specified in the agreement the owner will be required to pay back to the City the amount owing under the agreement for the forgivable loan period.
 The money will be held in an appropriate fund at the discretion of the Chief Financial Officer.
 This fund may be applied to future CIP financial incentive programs, at the discretion of Council.